invoiceninja/invoiceninja.github.io/source/docs/clients.md

 * **Invoice Payment Terms** - Set a default invoice payment term length, if you have agreed on payment arrangements with your client on a regular basis.
 * **Quote Valid Until** - Set a default term length for quotes given to your customer that you will honor the price in your quotes for.
 * **Task Rate** - Set a default hourly rate for *Tasks* that are performed for the client.
-* **Email Reminders** - Enable or disable email reminders to the client for things such as unpaid invoices.
+* **Send Reminders** - Enable or disable email reminders to the client for things such as unpaid invoices.
 Set fine tuned rules for the behavior of email reminders under *Settings* > *Templates & Reminders*.

 ### Billing Address